The Hunting of the Snark: Publication history

 Upon the printing of the book on 29 March 1876, Carroll gave away eighty signed copies to his favourite young friends; in a typical fashion, he signed them with short poems, many of them acrostics of the child's name.
 He dedicated The Hunting of the Snark to Gertrude Chataway, whom he had befriended in summer 1875 at the English seaside town Sandown on the Isle of Wight.
 He finished the dedication a month after befriending her, a double acrostic poem that not only spelled out her name, but contained a syllable of her name in the first line of each stanza.
 The stanza of his first draft concluded "Rest on a friendly knee, the tale to ask / That he delights to tell."
 The poem was printed in The Hunting of the Snark with permission from Chataway's mother.

 Included with many copies of the first edition of The Hunting of the Snark was Carroll's three-page, religious tract to his young readers, An Easter Greeting to Every Child Who Loves "Alice".
 Largely written on 5 February 1876, An Easter Greeting explores the concept of innocence and eternal life through biblical allusions and literary allusions to Romantic writers William Blake and William Wordsworth.
 Gardner suggests that Carroll included the tract as a way of balancing the dark tone of the poem.
 Scholar Selwyn Goodacre speculates that, as many copies of first-edition of the poem contain the tract, there is a possibility that all first editions originally had a copy of An Easter Greeting.

+There is the myth that the first impression of the first edition can be identified by the word “Baker” instead of “Butcher” or “Banker” in line 6 on page 83.
+However, there has never been a copy with “Butcher” or “Banker” on page 83.